Prior-free cosmological parameter estimation of Cosmicflows-4

-The salient points to be gleaned from \cref{fig:mock-dip} are thus \begin{itemize} \item each individual component of the bulk flow is well estimated by this method within $\sim 160 \Mpch$ \item Although the bulk flow is slightly underestimated within $\sim 160\Mpch$ the method does an acceptable job in this region.
-Beyond this distance there is an artificial overestimate of the bulk flow. \end{itemize}
+The salient points to be gleaned from \cref{fig:mock-dip} are thus that \begin{itemize} \item the components and the amplitude of the bulk flow are well estimated within $\sim 60 \Mpch$; \item a modest amplification is found on all components, mostly Y, between $60 \Mpch$ and $160\Mpch$, resulting in a noticeable overestimation of the amplitude of the bulk flow in this distance range; \item a strong amplification of each of the components and thus of the amplitude of the bulk flow beyond $160\Mpch$ appears to be symptomatic of the strong anisotropy of CF4 in this region. \end{itemize}

-In conclusion, we note (without showing this explicitly) that there is no correlation between the radial flow and the bulk flow within $160\Mpch$.
-Given the isotropy in this volume, this result is expected and ultimately implies that the method ``works'' since these two moments of the velocity field are independent in such a decomposition.
+This analysis shows that the CF4 observational limits affect the reconstructed bulk flow and lead to an artificial amplification of the estimated bulk velocity.
+Thus, a naive interpretation of the reconstructed bulk flow would result in an important but artificial tension with the cosmological model.